telepresenceio/telepresence/quick-start/qs-node.md

 1. Open `edgey-corp-nodejs/DataProcessingService/app.js` in your editor and change line 6 from `blue` to `orange`.
 Save the file and the Node server will auto reload.

 2. Now, visit [http://verylargejavaservice:8080](http://verylargejavaservice:8080) again in your browser.
-You will now see the orange elements in the application.
+You will now see the <strong style="color:orange">orange</strong> elements in the application.

 <Alert severity="success">
   We’ve just shown how we can edit code locally, and <strong>immediately</strong> see these changes in the cluster.